-A one-year Advanced Standing program is offered to qualifying applicants who earned a Bachelor of Social Work degree from a CSWE-accredited institution, (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services), with a GPA of at least 3.2, within the last five years.
+A one-year full time (or 2-year part time) Advanced Standing program is offered to qualifying applicants who earned a Bachelor of Social Work degree from a CSWE-accredited institution, (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services), with a GPA of at least 3.2.
 Students must have completed at least 400 field hours.
 Application to the Advanced Standing program requires a copy of the applicant's satisfactory Final Field Evaluation OR a written recommendation from the Field Director or Field Instructor.
 To request Advanced standing, the applicant should specifically apply for this status on the website.